Yoast/duplicate-post/readme.txt

 In the Options page under Settings it is now possible to choose what to copy:

 * the original post/page date
-* the original post/page status (draft, published, pending), when cloning from the posts list.
+* the original post/page status (draft, published, pending), when cloning from the posts list
 * the original post/page excerpt
+* the original post/page attachments (actual files won't be copied)
 * which taxonomies and custom fields

 You can also set a prefix (or a suffix) to place before (or after) the title of the cloned post/page, and the roles allowed to clone posts or pages.